sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Imperative Guidance: Guidance that prescribes specific actions to be conducted or methods to be used in order to achieve an outcome.
 Examples include a targeted Collection Task or the IP-Address of a SACM Component that provides a registration function.

 : Prominent examples include: modification of the configuration of a SACM component or updating a target endpoint profile that resides on an evaluator.
 In essence, guidance is transported via the management plane.
-Typically, a SACM component can fulfill its purpose without continuous input from the management plane.
-In contrast, without continuous availability of control plane functions a typical SACM component could not function properly.
-In general, interaction on the management plane is less frequent and less regular than on the control plane.
-Input via the management plane can be manual (e.g. via a CLI), or can be automated via management plane functions that are part of other SACM components.

 Endpoint Hardware Inventory: